-This FARNET meeting for Managing Authorities and National Networks implementing fisheries CLLD will focus on programming CLLD for 2021-2027; reviewing CLLD objectives from the 2014-20 period and setting new ones for the future; and CLLD result indicators.
-The meeting will also touch upon FLAG work related to the European Green Deal & Farm to Fork strategies.
+This FARNET meeting for Managing Authorities and National Networks implementing fisheries CLLD focused on programming CLLD for 2021-2027; reviewing CLLD objectives from the 2014-20 period and setting new ones for the future; and CLLD result indicators.
+The meeting also addressed FLAG work related to the European Green Deal & Farm to Fork strategies.

 The FARNET meeting for Managing Authorities and National Networks implementing fisheries CLLD focused on programming CLLD for 2021-2027, as well as including a session on adapting to COVID-19.
 Key points: 1) How to ensure evaluation recommendations and other past lessons are put into practice in the future; 2) How to move from Programmes based on measures to ones more focused on results.